zoeyespinoza/Supervised-Learning-Churn-Prediction/README.md

 # Supervised-Learning-Churn-Prediction
 Customer Churn Prediction for Enhanced Retention at BetaBank

+Created machine learning models, including Logistic Regression, RandomForestClassifier, KNeighborsClassifier, and CatBoostClassifier that predicted which customers were at risk of leaving the telecommunications company.
+The selected model was a RandomForestClassifier with tuned hyperparameters using GridSearchCV

 ## Project Description
 Beta Bank has noticed a gradual attrition of its customer base, prompting them to address this challenge head-on.
 The bank believes that retaining existing customers is more cost-effective than acquiring new ones.
 To counteract this churn, the bank aims to predict which customers are likely to leave soon and take proactive measures to retain them.